mokko/MpApi/INSTALL.md

 pip install git+https://github.com/mokko/MpApi#egg=MpApi

+Or try this for editable install pip install -e .

 ## Prerequisites
 * a modern Python 3.x, https://www.python.org/downloads/
 * pip, a package installer that normales comes as part of Python